ChrissyBeans/ChrissyBeans/README.md

 *<p align=center>* If I'm sitting completely on top of someone I'm likely completely unaware!
 Whisper me if you're not sure, I don't bite.

 <p align=center> I block freely, so it's rarely ever personal.
 It could be for stuff like me not liking your vibe, me not liking something you said, etc. I'm free to curate my experience, so uhhh... sorry if that makes you mad ig.
 Also I'm a self/yumeshipper and if you dislike that then like, kindly go away.
+This is especially directed at people who dislike nonsharing selfshippers, or assume that nonsharers automatically think they own the character + stuff of that general caliber.
+As kindly as possible, do not talk to me because to be blunt, I'm not going to like you.
+We're not going to change eachother's minds, so let's steer clear of eachother. 👍

 *<p align=center>* Sorry, but top right spawn wall is where I sit all the time.
 I won't move for you when I next spawn in.
 I'll only go anywhere for my friends.
 If I happen to not be at spawn, I'm likely sitting with Wesker and Mary.